-Equine massage therapy offers horses many of the same benefits that people receive from massage to help keep muscles healthy, strong, and supple.
+Equine massage therapy offers horses many of the same benefits that people receive from massage.
+Benefits include helping keep muscles healthy, strong, and supple.

 Although historians believe the ancient Greeks massaged both their horses and warriors before battle, little is known of the history of equine massage.

 In the 1970s, sports massage therapist Jack Meagher started using sports massage techniques with horses and was part of the U.S. Equestrian Team at the 1976 Montreal Olympics.

 Meagher, working with Jo-Ann Wilson, went on to develop the Wilson Meagher™ Method of Equine Sports Massage.
 This style of massage for horses combines Meagher's sports massage techniques with Wilson's knowledge of soft tissue applications, biomechanics, and conditioning for horses.